 The character page at the official 2202 website got a new category on this day (Garmillas) and two new characters to kick it off:

 Garmillas Empire ambassador to Earth.
 He is a thoughtful person with the appearance of a civilian who makes full use of strong-arm diplomacy to grasp global trends.

 Garmillas Empire military officer, an attache to Earth.
 In response to a command from Varel, he investigates the Yamato crew.
 He excels in physical ability and is a first-class pilot.
 Usually taciturn, on the occasion when he does open his mouth, he is acerbic and does not mince words.

 Klaus Keyman has a name that should immediately spark the memory of veteran Yamato fans; “Keyman” was the original name for Alphon in Be Forever Yamato, changed only shortly before the movie was finished in 1980.
 It’s always nice to be reminded that the people making these things know the “deep cuts” of Yamato history.

 See our complete (so far) Yamato 2202 character guide here.

 December 16: Voice actor news

 With a new characters come new actors to play them.
-It was a major news announcement on this day that award-winning voice actor Hiroshi Kamiya would be joining the voice cast, stepping into the role of Garmillas character Klaus Kiman.
+It was a major news announcement on this day that award-winning voice actor Hiroshi Kamiya would be joining the voice cast, stepping into the role of Garmillas character Klaus Keyman.
 Kamiya has a massive resume (seen here), which includes roles in Saint Seiya, Gundam 00, Macross Frontier and – most prominently – Levi from Attack on Titan.

 Several interviews with Kamiya were published simultaneously.
 The most comprehensive came from Animate Times and includes exclusive information about episodes 1 and 2.